unacast/deprecated-unacast.github.io/_posts/2017-02-19-simplified-database-migrations-in-go.md

 ## Why you shouldn't roll back a database

-For some it might sound a little bit odd to say that you should never rollback a database, but let's think about what a rollback is for a moment.
+For some it might sound a little bit odd to say that you should never roll back a database, but let's think about what a rollback is for a moment.
 While you think about I'll define what I mean rollback and rollforward are.

 * Rollforward: an action in which you take your database from one state to another
 * Rollback: an action in which you take your database form one state to another